winhowes/AuthTranslator/docs/runtime.md

 ## Hot reload

 Send `SIGHUP` or run with `-watch` to reload the configuration, allowlist, and denylist files without dropping connections.
 The watcher re-adds itself when files are replaced so edits trigger a reload automatically.
-Remote configuration URLs are fetched with a 10&nbsp;second HTTP timeout.
+Remote configuration URLs honour the `-remote-fetch-timeout` flag (default 10&nbsp;seconds) when fetching over HTTP.

 ---